 A San Francisco sunset sequence, photographed by Mila Zinkova, who has a fine collection of GF photos.
 This sunset has mock-mirage flashes, due to a series of inversion layers.
 The green color in the upper right-hand image almost approximates the vividness of the color one sees with the eye.

 This sunset shows two inversions: a surface-based inversion that produces the line just at the sea horizon, and a higher one that made the mock-mirage flash.
 George Howard is the photographer.
 (Also shown on the SpaceWeather website.)
 Notice how the sky darkens rapidly near the sea horizon, just where the yellow line appears; both are due to the rapid increase in refraction just above the sea surface.

-This page of pictures has links to two shots of the same sunset flash (the two thin panoramas — you can't see the flash on the thumbnails, just a cloud beyond the horizon).
-Click on a thumbnail to see a larger version; then click on the little magnifying-glass icon above the picture to get to the full-sized version.
+This page of pictures has links to two shots of the same sunset flash (the two numbered 7781 and 7782, at the bottom of the page).
 With the ship on the horizon, it's like the frontispiece of O'Connell's book.

 A page by a French pilot, with a beautiful inferior-mirage flash, partly truncated by another ship at the horizon.
 The color here is gorgeous.
 (Click on the image to see a larger version.)

 A very picturesque flash framed by the Golden Gate Bridge, seen from the Berkeley Marina; taken by Paul Kamen.
 He has a video of this flash, as well!
 (Compare his video to my simulation of such a flash; his proceeds a bit more slowly, because of his latitude.)
 Yet another flash with a vessel nearby.